intruder-detection/nestjs-drizzle-multiple-schemas/test/README.md

-The tests are trying to showcase the main reason for this repository to have been created: have multiple schemas inside the same database using Drizzle ORM.
+The tests are trying to showcase the main reason for this repository to have been created: create and use multiple schemas inside the same database using Drizzle ORM.

 # Run